gfredericks/how-to-ns/README.md

   - clojure's reader supports this via `{:read-cond :preserve}`, but we would also need to know what formatting to target, especially since a conditional can show up at any level
+    - one idea is to only allow them as direct children of the `:require`/etc forms

 ## License